iltommi/qdb-documentation/source/concepts/performance.rst

 Performance
 **************************************************

-wrpme is developed in C++11 and assembly with performance in mind.
+quasardb is developed in C++11 and assembly with performance in mind.

 Multithreading
 =======================================